Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - The Titans have been favored by 9 points or more one time this season and have not covered the spread in any of them.

-- When Tennessee puts up more than 26.7 points, it is 6-0 against the spread and 6-0 overall.
+- Tennessee is 6-0 against the spread and 6-0 overall this season when the team notches more than 26.7 points.

-- When Tennessee totals more than 365.1 yards, the team is 4-2 against the spread and 4-2 overall.
+- Tennessee is 4-2 against the spread and 4-2 overall when the team picks up more than 365.1 yards.

-- The Titans have turned the ball over 15 more times (21 total) than the Jaguars have forced a turnover (6) this season.
+- This year, the Titans have turned the ball over 21 times, 15 more than the Jaguars' takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Jaguars.